SilentStar/BoLScripts/README.md

 Master Scripts
 ==========

-About the script:
+About the scripts:
 Learning lua day by day.

-There is my new release!
+There is my releases:
+Thresh - Master of Hook
+Lee Sin - Master of Insec
+Amumu - Master of Sadness